 The following is an easy, simple list that should help clear the clutter and make you feel instantly better:

 - Remove any Garbage.

 - Take Dirty Cups and Plates to the Kitchen.

 - Place dirty clothes in the Hamper – And when the hamper is full, do the laundry or at least take it to the laundry room.
 You could even have two hampers that you rotate.

 - Hang up or fold up clean clothes and put them away in the closets and drawers. – yes, even if they need ironing.
 We suggest you iron as you go.
 Many things once folded or hung may not need ironing, especially if done as they come out of the dryer.

 - Do not leave any clothes in the bedroom.
 And that means even those you take off at night.
-Have a place in the closet or a hanger behind the door where you put those clothes that you want to wear again the next day.
+Instead, make room in the closet or keep a hanger behind the door to put those clothes you want to wear again.

 - Keep surfaces clear or minimally covered.
 Only have essentials on the bedside table.

 Finally clean next to the bed, followed by the baseboards and floor.